anshuman018/anshuman018/README.md

 ## About Me

 I'm a software engineer who enjoys pushing the boundaries of what's possible with code.
-I believe in learning through experimentation—even when it means spending 16 hours debugging a segfault caused by typing `maim` instead of `main`.
+I believe in learning through experimentation even when it means spending 16 hours debugging a segfault caused by typing `maim` instead of `main`.

 My approach to programming combines practical problem-solving with exploration of unconventional languages and technologies.
 I maintain clean repositories and believe that every bug is an opportunity to learn something new.